-It is evident from Table 1 that the experimental procedures themselves had a substantial effect on the moods of the participants, whether or not FES was used.
-In order to better isolate the effects of the FES, Table 2 shows the results of the change score comparisons between the control and intervention groups, for all base items and aggregate scores in the PANAS-X. Significant differences were found for "daring" (increase), "scared" (decrease), "determined" (increase), and "concentrating" (decrease).
+between the control and intervention groups, for all base items and aggregate scores in the PANAS-X. Significant differences were found for "daring" (increase), "scared" (decrease), "determined" (increase), and "concentrating" (decrease).
 The change score distributions of these outcomes for both groups are provided in Figure 2.
-A decrease in the "fear" aggregate score also very narrowly missed statistical significance (p = 0.0535, with a median change of -1 and a range of -3 to 0 in the FES group, compared to a median change of -0.5 and a range of -2 to 2 in the control group).
-The change score distributions for our primary outcomes of "happy", "joviality", and "positive affect" are provided in Figure 3.
-Although some qualitative differences can be observed, particularly in "happy", for which the FES group showed a much broader distribution, none of the comparisons in Figure 3 reached statistical significance.
+A decrease in the "fear" aggregate score also very narrowly missed statistical significance (p = 0.0535, with a median change of -1 and a range of -3 to 0 in the FES group, compared with a median change of -0.5 and a range of -2 to 2 in the control group).
+The change score distributions for our primary outcomes of "happy," "joviality," and "positive affect" are provided in Figure 3.
+Although some qualitative differences can be observed, particularly in "happy," for which the FES group showed a much broader distribution, none of the comparisons in Figure 3 reached statistical significance.